online-ml/river/README.md

 ## 🛠 Installation

+Since version 0.13.0, `Rust` has been used to accelerate certain computationally intensive statistics.
+As such, before installing River, make sure that you already have a `Rust` compiler installed.
+To install it, you can follow the instructions given in this [link](https://www.rust-lang.org/fr/tools/install).

 River is intended to work with **Python 3.8 and above**.
 Installation can be done with `pip`:

 ```sh